diggerwoo/libocli/doc/Syntax Registration.md

 ```

 The callback function type **cmd_fun_t** has two parameters:
-- The first is a pointer of type **cmt_art_t**, which points to the array of callback argument.
+- The first is a pointer of type **cmd_arg_t**, which points to the array of callback argument.
 For details please refer to [Callback Argument section 2.2](Symbol%20Definition.md#22-passing-callback-arguments).
 - The second is a integer that we always use "do_flag" to represent.
 It is related to the "no" syntax.
 If the command is started with "no", then (do_flag & UNDO_FLAG) will be True, otherwise the (do_flag & DO_FLAG) will be Ture.
 Apparently the "ping" command doesn't have the "no" syntax. whilst other configuration commands like the "route" need this.
 We use "route ..." to add a static route, also use "no route ..." to delete one.
 Please refer to [route.c](../example/route.c).

 ## 4.2 Register a syntax